codedragon/stacktrace/slides.md

-## Let's say we are currently making the syrup for our cake
+## Let's say we are currently making the syrup for the buttercream for the cake.